OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 ```

  > **Note:** For more information about how to use the Set-OwaMailboxPolicy cmdlet to configure existing Outlook on the web mailbox policies, see [Set-OwaMailboxPolicy](https://technet.microsoft.com/en-us/library/dd297989(v=exchg.160).aspx).

+# On send mailbox type scenarios

+The following section describes the supported and unsupported usage scenarios for on send add-ins.

+**Scenario 1: User mailbox with on send add-in feature enabled but no add-ins are installed**

+- **Results:** In this scenario the user will be able to send mail without any add-ins executing.

+**Scenario 2: User mailbox with on send add-in feature enabled and add-ins that supports on send are installed and enabled**

+- **Results:** Add-ins will be initiated during the send event, which will then either allow or block the user from sending.

+**Scenario 3: Mailbox delegation, where mailbox 1 has full access permissions to mailbox 2**

+- Mailbox 1: On send add-in feature is enabled
+- Mailbox 2: On send add-in feature is enabled
+- Mailbox 1 opens Mailbox 2 in a new full Outlook Web App session (open another mailbox).
+- **Results:** Mailbox 1 will not be able to send an email from Mailbox 2.

+Scenario 3 is currently **not supported**.
+The workaround is to use scenario 5 for this use case.

+**Scenario 4: Mailbox delegation, where mailbox 1 has full access permissions to mailbox 2**

+- Mailbox 1: On send add-in feature is disabled
+- Mailbox 2: On send add-in feature is enabled
+- Mailbox 1 opens Mailbox 2 in a new full Outlook Web App session (open another mailbox).
+- **Results:**  Mailbox 1 will not be able to send an email from Mailbox 2.

+Scenario 4 is currently **not supported**.
+The workaround is to use scenario 5 for this use case.

+**Scenario 5: Mailbox delegation, where mailbox 1 has full access permissions to mailbox 2**

+- Mailbox 1: On send add-in feature is enabled
+- Mailbox 2: On send add-in feature is enabled
+- Mailbox 1 opens Mailbox 2 in the same Outlook Web App session (open shared folders).
+- **Results:** The on send add-ins assigned to Mailbox 1 will be executed during send.

+**Scenario 6: Mailbox delegation, where mailbox 1 has full access permissions to mailbox 2**

+- Mailbox 1: On send add-in feature is enabled
+- Mailbox 2: On send add-in feature is disabled
+- Mailbox 1 opens Mailbox 2 in a new full Outlook Web App session (open another mailbox).
+- **Results:** No on send add-ins will be executed.
+Mail will be sent as per normal.

+**Scenario 7: Group 1 is a modern group mailbox and user mailbox 1 is a member of Group 1**

+-	Mailbox 1: On send add-in feature is enabled and some on send add-ins are enabled.
+-	Mailbox 1 composes a new message to Group 1.
+- **Results:** The on send add-ins will be executed during send.

+**Scenario 8: Group 1 is a modern group mailbox and user mailbox 1 is a member of Group 1**

+-	Mailbox 1: On send add-in feature is enabled and some on send add-ins are enabled.
+-	Mailbox 1 composes a new message to Group 1 within Group 1’s group window in Outlook Web App.
+- **Results:** The on send add-ins will not be executed during send.

+Scenario 8 is currently **not supported**.
+The workaround is to use scenario 7 for this use case.

+**Scenario 9: User mailbox with on send add-in feature enabled, add-ins that support on send are installed and enabled and offline mode is enabled.**

+- **Results:** The on send add-ins will be executed during send if the user is online.
+If the user is offline, the on send add-ins will not be executed during send and the email will not be sent.

 # On send code sample scenario